 It’s easy to lose perspective if you immerse yourself in the river of daily news.
-Things appear to be bad—and they are getting worse!
+Things appear to be bad—and getting worse!
 The end of the world as we know it is right around the corner.

 This is something important for us to remember as leaders.
 Even in the midst of setbacks and failures, we make progress—if we maintain perspective.
 We don’t want to stick our heads in the sand and act like bad things never happen.
 They do.
 But good things also happen—on the global stage and day-to-day.

 As leaders, we must practice what Jim Collins in Good to Great calls “The Stockdale Paradox”: Great leaders acknowledge the current realities and don’t pull any punches.
 But at the same time, they have an unwavering belief that they will ultimately prevail.